2005 NHL entry draft

-The 2005 NHL Entry Draft was the 43rd NHL Entry Draft.
-Originally scheduled to be held on June 25, the 2004–05 NHL lockout led to the draft being postponed to July 30.
+The 2005 NHL entry draft was the 43rd entry draft for the National Hockey League.
+Originally scheduled to be held on June 25, it was postponed to July 30 due to the 2004–05 NHL lockout.

 Special procedures were required to determine the order of picks, because the previous season had been cancelled due to the lockout.
 The first overall pick was won in a lottery by the Pittsburgh Penguins, who selected Sidney Crosby.

+As of 2025, the remaining active players in the NHL from this draft are Sidney Crosby, Jack Johnson, Anze Kopitar, Kris Letang, Jonathan Quick, Ryan Reaves, and Marc-Edouard Vlasic.

 Venue

 The draft was originally scheduled to be held on June 25, hosted by the Ottawa Senators at the Corel Centre (their home rink).
 However, the 2004–05 NHL lockout was still ongoing, causing the draft to be postponed.
-The lockout ended on 22 July with the approval of a new NHL collective bargaining agreement (CBA).
-The CBA set the new date of the draft as 30 July.
-The Corel Centre was still available but cannot be used on such short notice.
+The lockout ended on July 22 with the approval of a new NHL collective bargaining agreement (CBA).
+The CBA set the new date of the draft as July 30.
+The Corel Centre was still available but could not be used on such short notice.
 The draft was instead held at the Westin Hotel in Ottawa, Ontario.
 The Senators were compensated by hosting the 2008 draft instead.

 As a result of the rearrangement, the draft was not open to the public, for the first time since 1980.
 Nor was it possible for large numbers of drafted players to attend: only the twenty highest prospects on the NHL Central Scouting rankings were present.